Joseph Glasco: Personal life

 Poet and poetry editor for The New Yorker, Howard Moss introduced Glasco to writer William Goyen and from 1952 to the early 1960s they were partners.
 In Clark Davis' biography of Goyen, It Starts With Trouble, Davis documents their relationship.

 In addition to his many relationships with artists across several generations, Glasco's friendships and acquaintances extended to many other important figures of the time from art and art criticism, film, literature, music, opera, and theater including: Donald Baechler, Tallulah Bankhead, Samuel Barber, Paul Bowles, Jane Bowles, Dorothy Brett, Francesco Clemente, John Dexter, Mary Doyle, John Frankenheimer, Clement Greenberg, David Hockney, Margo Jones, Peter Lanyon, Frieda Lawrence, Giancarlo Menotti, Frank O'Hara, Vincent Price, Stephen Spender, Teresa Stratas, Elaine Stritch and Thornton Willis among many others.

-Glasco moved to Galveston, Texas in 1972 and maintained a studio on The Strand but made frequent trips to New York City where he also maintained a studio.

 Stanley Seeger and David Chesler were friends of Glasco and collected his art throughout the artist's career.
 The Glasco artworks held in the estates of Seeger and Chesler have been managed by Wolfs Gallery in Beachwood, Ohio.